humbertodias/jfge/README.md

 The **Java Fighting Game Engine** ([JFGE](https://code.google.com/archive/p/java-fighting-game-engine/downloads)) is a **modular, cross-platform framework** for building classic **2D sprite-based fighting games** using Java.

-Originally developed as an open-source project, JFGE aims to simplify the creation of arcade-style fighting games by abstracting away low-level concerns and offering a **clean, extensible architecture** powered by **Google Guice** and the **Inversion of Control (IoC)** principle.
+Fork of [JFGE](https://code.google.com/archive/p/java-fighting-game-engine/) from google code archive that aims to simplify the creation of arcade-style fighting games by abstracting away low-level concerns and offering a **clean, extensible architecture** powered by **Google Guice** and the **Inversion of Control (IoC)** principle.

 > Whether you're building a Street Fighter-style game or prototyping a new fighting mechanic, JFGE provides the tools to get started quickly.